HelnaThomas/LULC/README.md

-# Machine-Learning-in-GISdwdwd
-Land use and land cover Classification using machine learning algorithm
+# GIS Mapping For Land Use and Land Cover Classification